For more than twenty years I’ve helped countless Heads of Marketing build dashboards and marketing reports for directors and senior management teams.

 2) Spend and customer acquisition cost

 How much are we spending across all channels and all lead generation activity?
-Knowing your Customer Acquisition Cost is the first step toward understanding your ROI.
+Knowing your customer acquisition cost is the first step toward understanding your ROI.

 3) Lifetime customer value

-For example, you acquire one customer paying £100 per month, however you know that on average you lose 1% of your customers each month.
-LTV = £100 / 1% = £10,000.
+For example, you acquire one customer paying £100 per month.
+However, you know that on average you lose 1% of your customers each month.
+So LTV = £100 / 1% = £10,000.

 4) Return on investment

-In summary, as a marketer you will have hundreds of metrics at your fingertips.
-This doesn’t mean you need to share it all.
-To produce a report that is meaningful to (and valued by) board members, is:
+But this doesn’t mean you need to share it all.
+To produce a report that is meaningful to (and valued by) board members, remember:

 - Put data into context by comparing against prior period and budget

-- Focus on Acquisition, Cost and Value.
+- Focus on acquisition, cost, and value.